DanielMazurkiewicz/WebAI/README.md

   });

-ai.run(input, normalizeInput, denormalizeOutput) //if normalizeInput callback skipped then input should be typed array of dataType of NN, if denormalizeOutput skipped then typed array of dataType of NN should be returned
+ai.run(input, normalizeInput, denormalizeOutput)
+  // if normalizeInput callback not provided or null then input expected to be a typed array of dataType of NN,
+  // if denormalizeOutput not provided or null then typed array of dataType of NN should be returned

   .then(output => {
   })

-ai.moveTo(executionUnit) // moves ai (also if in ongoing operation) to another execution unit
+ai.moveTo(executionUnit) // moves ai (also if in ongoing operation - train, verify, run) to another execution unit

+/*
+  options example:
+  {
+    dataTypeAs: "base64" // available options: base64, array
+  }
+*/
 ai.toJson(options)
   .then(json => {
     // json should contain all necesarry data to instantiate new WebAI.NeuralNetwork